 | 9 | Various Specialty Law Firms | Yes | (Lawyers) | Yes | % of backpay | Varies | Court expertise | High fees for appeals; handoffs between attorneys/paralegals | 78 |

-| 10 | Local & Community Advocacy Companies | No | No | Varies (some via partners) | Varies (often flat or high fees) | Varies (community reports positive) | Helpful local support, employ more vets, personal/community touch | Higher risk: non-accredited/unregulated, high charges, significant PII risk, lack of ethics licensing/oversight always verify credentials | N/A (category) |
+| 10 | Local & Community Advocacy Companies | No | No | Varies (via doctor partners) | (Comparable non-accrediteted fees) | (Community reports mixed) | Local support, employs more vets, respected personal/community touch | Higher risk: non-accredited/unregulated, higher charges, PII risk, no licensing/oversight, helpful if local | NA |

 This is educational content only not legal advice, not a guarantee of results.
 Rankings are based on public data and weigh ethics/licensing most heavily.
 Always verify independently and consult the VA.